TanguyLallemand/epistasy-detection-smmb-aco-vns/readme.md

 ## Parameters
 It is possible to tweaks different parameters for both methods.
 To change parameters of SMMB ACO method use [parameters.txt](smmb_aco/parameters/parameters.txt) localized in smmb_aco/parameters.
 This file is commented allowing an easy setup for particular needs.
 If some tweaks are needed for VNS method, please modify vns/parameters/parameters.txt.
 Please note that a particular section has been included in associated project report about some parameters and their effects.

-## Generate a naive dataset
+## Generate a naive data set
-This project is provided with a tool to generate some naive dataset.
-This tool follows a logistic regression and produce a dataset of given sizes with a given number of causal SNPs.
+This project is provided with a tool to generate some naive data set.
+This tool follows a logistic regression and produce a data set of given sizes with a given number of causal SNPs.
 This operation is performed by simu_naive.py.
 It is possible to call this tool using a default call using launch_simu_naive_toy_example.py.
 In this launcher is also added explications about arguments used in call.
 It is also possible to display help using

     simu_naive.py --help